matijaSos/matijasos.github.io/_posts/2018-01-12-book-antifragile.md

 TBD

 ## Main takeaways
-* The power of rituals
+* Don't trust people with no skin in the game
-* Leading by weakness
+* Barbell strategy?